OctopusDeploy/blog/blog/2021-03/octopus-release-2020-6/index.md

 ![Octopus User Profile API Keys](my-api-keys.png "width=500")

-The Octopus API is one of our best features, but we recognised an opportunity to improve API key management.
+The Octopus API is one of our most popular features, but we recognised an opportunity to improve API key management.
 In this release we've:

-* introduced optional expiration dates for API keys,
+* Introduced optional expiration dates for API keys.
-* added API key subscription events, and
+* Added API key subscription events.
-* made improvements to audit logging of API key events.
+* Made improvements to audit logging of API key events.

 We hope it's now easier to track who created a given API key.
 Read on for a more detailed description of the changes.